ASonneP/eznap/README.md

 # EZNap 💤

-EZNap is a demo backend API microservices project designed to create an account and make reservations for hotels, rooms, or other services.
-This project uses NestJS and MongoDB, and it is containerized using Docker.
+EZNap is a demonstration backend API microservices project aimed at facilitating account creation and hotel, room, or service reservations.
+Built with NestJS and MongoDB, this project is fully containerized using Docker.

 ## Tech Stack